Third Army (Hungary): Order Of Battle - Soviet Union - October 1944

 From 25 March to 15 April 1944, the Hungarian VII Army Corps was involved in the Battle of Kamenets-Podolsky pocket.
 The Hungarian VII Army Corps was to become part of the Hungarian Third Army in August.

 On 30 August, the Hungarian Third Army was mobilized to defend Hungary against the relentless advances of the Soviet 2nd and 4th Ukrainian Fronts.
-The Chief of Staff of the Hungarian Armed Forces, Colonel-General János Vörös, ordered this army of nine weak, undermanned, and underequipped reserve divisions to attack west of the Hungarian Second Army (which was mobilized at the same time).
+The Chief of Staff of the Hungarian Armed Forces, Colonel-General János Vörös, ordered this army of nine weak, undermanned, and under equipped reserve divisions to attack west of the Hungarian Second Army (which was mobilized at the same time).
 The Third Army was to then cross Arad and the Maros Valley and occupy the mountain passes of Transylvania.
 This attack failed.

 On 6 October, in the opening stages of the Battle of Debrecen, the Hungarian Third Army was badly mauled near Arad.
 Very quickly, the army was scattered near the town of Kecskemét.
 Rodion Malinovsky's 2nd Ukrainian Front attempted a pincer maneuver to encircle Army Group Fretter-Pico.
 The 2nd Ukrainian Front's southern pincer sliced easily through the Hungarian Third Army.
 This southern pincer was spearheaded by Soviet General Issa Pliyev's Mobile Group Pliyev.
 Later, in the same battle, Mobile Group Pliyev was encircled and badly mauled by Army Group Fretter-Pico (Armeegruppe Fretter-Pico).
 The northern pincer was stalled and turned back by veteran German panzer forces.
 The Hungarian Second Army was an integral part of the German-Hungarian Armeegruppe Fretter-Pico.

 The Order Of Battle in October 1944 was as follows: